Epistemology gives a Future to Complementarity in Human-AI Interactions: Our Approach: Complementarity and Computational Reliabilism

 \texttt{type-RI$_2$} \emph{and epistemic standards.} \texttt{type-RI$_2$} indicators capture the extent to which the PT-HAI process is aligned with the epistemic and scientific standards that govern sound inference in the relevant domain. \texttt{type-RI$_2$} asks whether the interaction is the right kind of epistemic procedure for task $\tau$ in context.
-Concretely, it includes indicators such as: (1) \emph{task and target validity}, i.e., whether $\tau$ is well-defined and whether $\hat{y}^{HAI}$ targets a construct that is epistemically appropriate (rather than a poorly motivated proxy), (2) \emph{evidential fit}, i.e., whether the inputs and features used by the AI system and the human's background information are relevant and adequate for $\tau$, (3) \emph{validation and generalization standards}, i.e., whether there is adequate evidence that the process performs reliably under the intended conditions of use, e.g., external validation, subgroup analyses where relevant, and stress tests for foreseeable distribution shifts, (4) \emph{uncertainty and calibration discipline}, i.e., whether uncertainty is represented and communicated in a manner that supports appropriate uptake, e.g., calibrated confidence estimates, abstention policies, or `do-not-use' triggers, and (5) normative performance trade-offs as epistemic constraints, i.e., whether the chosen operating point, such as a sensitivity vs.\ specificity trade-off, reflects domain standards for acceptable error.
+Concretely, it includes indicators such as: (i) \emph{task and target validity}, i.e., whether $\tau$ is well-defined and whether $\hat{y}^{HAI}$ targets a construct that is epistemically appropriate (rather than a poorly motivated proxy); (ii) \emph{evidential fit}, i.e., whether the inputs and features used by the AI system and the human's background information are relevant and adequate for $\tau$; (iii) \emph{validation and generalization standards}, i.e., whether there is adequate evidence that the process performs reliably under the intended conditions of use, e.g., external validation, subgroup analyses where relevant, and stress tests for foreseeable distribution shifts; (iv) \emph{uncertainty and calibration discipline}, i.e., whether uncertainty is represented and communicated in a manner that supports appropriate uptake, e.g., calibrated confidence estimates, abstention policies, or ``do-not-use'' triggers; (v) normative performance trade-offs as epistemic constraints, i.e., whether the chosen operating point, such as a sensitivity vs.\ specificity trade-off, reflects domain standards for acceptable error; and (vi) \emph{fairness of the target construct and its operationalization}, namely whether the task definition, label choice, proxy variables, and feature set are adequate given the domain's normative framework, including whether the chosen fairness criterion (e.g., predictive parity, equalized odds, calibration within groups) is epistemically appropriate for $\tau$ and whether fairness-accuracy trade-offs at the AI-alone level are coherently addressed at the PT-HAI level \citep{Donahue2022FAccT}.